CarloNicolini/carlonicolini.github.io/sections/science/_posts/2026-03-01-Probabilistic-Language-Programming.md

 J = \text{TPR} - \text{FPR} = q_0 + q_1 - 1.
 $$

-If the judge is imperfect, the raw positive rate is biased for true accuracy.
+When the judge is imperfect, the raw positive rate is a biased proxy for true accuracy.
-Calibrating and reporting this correctly is exactly the problem emphasized in recent work on LLM-as-a-judge evaluation {% cite lee2025judge %}.
+Calibration and reporting matter here, as recent work on LLM-as-a-judge evaluation stresses {% cite lee2025judge %}.
-In [another blog post](2026-03-02-scaffolding-is-all-you-need.md) I show that if the Youden index is $J>0$, then a proper decomposition strategy can improve the reliability of the scaffold, understood as the probability that the task is solved correctly.
+In [another post](2026-03-02-scaffolding-is-all-you-need.md) I show that if the Youden index satisfies $J>0$, a suitable decomposition strategy can raise scaffold reliability—the probability that the task is solved correctly.

-The correction is elementary:
+The correction is standard:

 $$
 \widehat{\theta}=